IRVIN BAXTER UPDATE

 Irvin Baxter is affiliated with the United Pentecostal Church, a group that denies the doctrine of the Trinity and believes its methods are the only true way to salvation.

 David Reagan of Lamb and lion Ministries did a wonderful job of detailing some of Baxter's twisted views of prophecy.
 Here is what Mr. Reagan wrote after visiting Baxter's website: “It doesn't take long to discover that Mr. Baxter is a person with a very personal and unique interpretation of Bible prophecy, something we are warned against in the Scriptures (2 Peter 1:20).”

-Due to limited space, it is possible only to identify a few of Baxter’s erroneous teachings and misguided fallacies:
+Due to limited space, it is possible only to identify a few of Baxter’s erroneous teachings:

 He denies that Revelation is written in chronological order.
 He does not, therefore, believe that the Seal Judgments will be followed by the Trumpet Judgments during the first three and one-half years of the Tribulation--as the plain sense meaning of Revelation indicates.
 He argues that several of both the Seal Judgments and the Trumpet Judgments have already taken place.
 However, the normal, plain sense interpretation of Revelation 6 is that it marks the beginning of the Tribulation with the Antichrist going forth on a white horse to conquer the world.
 A world war ensues, and one-fourth of the world's population dies from war (the red horse), famine (the black horse), pestilence and wild beasts.